tomhiskey/tom-personal-site-jekyll/about.md

     content: My imposter syndrome, which often makes me think that everyone else knows better.
 I can get defensive during disagreements (did you know that's [hard-wired into our human brains?](https://podcasts.apple.com/gb/podcast/conflicted-is-there-a-route-to-better-disagreement-at-work/id1190000968?i=1000507995326)), but much less so than I used to.
   - title: Things I love
     content: Awkward silences (my colleague Helena calls me the king of awkward silences) – I think they're such a helpful way to get other people to speak, particularly quieter members of a group.
 I also love other teammates contributing to the design process, whatever their role.
 And dad jokes.
-  - title: Myers Briggs personality
+  - title: Myers-Briggs personality
-    content: I'm [ENFJ - a protagonist](https://www.16personalities.com/enfj-personality), although I reckon I'm on the border of extrovert and introvert.
+    content: I'm [ENFJ - a protagonist](https://www.16personalities.com/enfj-personality), although I reckon I'm on the border of extrovert and introvert (and Myers-Briggs is unreliable at best...)
 ---

 > Curiosity, positivity, kindness, and a 'start with why' approach!
 Also some dope designs.